wesleycamargo/azure-docs.pt-br/articles/network-watcher/traffic-analytics-faq.md

 ### <a name="keyboard-navigation-at-any-stage"></a>Navegação do teclado em qualquer estágio

-- `Esc` recolhe a seleção expandida.
+- `Esc` Recolhe a seleção expandida.
 - A tecla `Up arrow` realiza a mesma ação que `Esc`.
 A tecla `Down arrow` realiza a mesma ação que `Enter`.
 - Utilize `Shift+Plus` para ampliar e `Shift+Minus` para reduzir.